ABOUT

 Expert in urban visual culture, graffiti, and public signage.
-Currently researching street posters, graffiti removal, and urban surface maintenance in Melbourne, Australia; and urban visual heritage in Kampala, Uganda.
+Currently researching visual governance in the city, with a critical focus on the Australian graffiti removal industry.
+Other ongoing work includes street posters and urban surface maintenance in Melbourne, Australia; and urban visual heritage in Kampala, Uganda.

 Author of “Urban surfaces, graffiti, and the right to the city” (Routledge 2024).